chbeu/chbeu.github.io/content/post/20251231_2025yearinreview/index.md

 - After Udo K. mentioned in passing that he uses his winter break to book concert tickets for the whole year, I was inspired to do the same...
   - I enjoyed the theater play Luziwuzi with Tom Neuwirth in the leading role for a second time (with my mum!).
   - Jamiroquai live on stage again---I had a blast!
-  - Mnozil Brass is touring again, and I had a great time attending their Johann Strauß special program in Salzburg.
+  - Mnozil Brass is touring again, and I had a great time attending their Johann Strauss special program in Salzburg.
 - When someone interrupts a meeting with, "I just want to tell you: I really enjoy working with you all!", it gave me so much joy and motivation to keep going!
 I was genuinely touched.
 And you know what?!
 I enjoy working with the team too!